Key takeaways:

 For example, if you’re exposed to a person with a milder illness, like a cold, that could turn into pneumonia if you have a weakened immune system and you’re unable to fight it off.

 If you have bacterial pneumonia, you remain contagious until you’ve been on antibiotics for 48 hours.
-If you have pneumonia caused by a virus, you could spread that virus until your symptoms start to go away.
+If you have pneumonia caused by a virus, you could pass that virus until your symptoms start to go away.

 Fungal pneumonia isn’t contagious.